preethu08052k/Bus-Tracking-System-API/README.md

 ```
 if 'status' == None:
 	if 'routeId' == None:
-		returns all geofence data of all Routes
+		returns all geofence data of all Routes.
 	if 'routeId' != None:
-		returns all geofence data of given 'routeId'
+		returns all geofence data of given 'routeId'.
 if 'status' != None:
 	if 'routeId' == None:
-		returns geofence data of all Routes with given 'status'
+		returns geofence data of all Routes with given 'status'.
 	if 'routeId' != None:
-		returns geofence data of given 'routeId' with given 'status'
+		returns geofence data of given 'routeId' with given 'status'.
 ```
 * _/busgeofence_ (POST) - POST into BusGeofence table.
 * _/busgeofence_ (DELETE) - takes a JSON object with 'routeId' and deletes all the rows from BusGeofence table with the given 'routeId' if exists.